U.S. major airlines roll out more options to avoid staff lay-offs

 (Reuters) - The top three U.S. airlines, hit hard by the coronavirus pandemic, are rolling out fresh programs to induce tens of thousands of employees to accept voluntary leave or early retirement in the hope of avoiding widespread furloughs in the fall, company memos show.

-Around 100,000 employees of American Airlines Group Inc, Delta Air Lines Inc and United Airlines Holdings Inc have already accepted offers for temporary or permanent leaves, memos show.
+Around 100,000 employees of American Airlines Group Inc (AAL.O), Delta Air Lines Inc (DAL.N) and United Airlines Holdings Inc (UAL.O) have already accepted offers for temporary or permanent leaves, the companies have said.

-But airlines must continue reducing their workforces to match their businesses to a sharp downfall in air travel due to the coronavirus pandemic.
+But airlines must continue reducing their workforces to align their businesses with the sharp downfall in air travel, while keeping enough workers, particularly pilots whose training is costly and lengthy, to service any recovery.

+If airlines furlough too many workers, “the bounce-back is almost impossible,” United Chief Executive Scott Kirby said at a conference on Thursday.

+United is in talks with its labor unions on voluntary options that Kirby said are focused more on the bounce-back than on “survivability.”

 Delta, with around 91,000 employees, is to announce on Thursday details of an enhanced retirement package for long-term employees and a separate voluntary opt-out package.
 Both include cash severance, full healthcare coverage and travel benefits, a memo dated May 27 showed.